gbvbahia01/Meta_Spring/README.md

     </GlobalNamingResources>
 ```
 3. Download and install [ActiveMQ](http://activemq.apache.org)
-4. Update the pom propertie apachemq-version if you downloaded a version of ApacheMQ different of 5.15.0
+4. Update the pom property apachemq-version if you downloaded a version of ApacheMQ different of 5.15.0
 5. Build the application.
 6. Run the application.